García Cuervo: Football career

-Born in Gijón, Asturias, García Cuervo represented CD FC La Calzada, La Braña CF, and SD La Camocha before finishing his formation with Sporting de Gijón.
+Born in Gijón, Asturias, García Cuervo represented CDFC La Calzada, La Braña CF, and SD La Camocha before finishing his formation with Sporting de Gijón.
 He made his first team debut on 30 January 1966, coming on as a first-half substitute in a 3–0 home win against Burgos CF.

 García Cuervo became a first-choice during the 1967–68 season, but subsequently lost his starting spot to another youth graduate, Jesús Castro.
 Promoted to La Liga in 1970, he made his debut in the category on 27 September, starting in a 0–5 loss at Elche CF.

 In July 1972, García Cuervo was transferred to fellow top tier side Burgos CF, but was only a backup during his two seasons at the club, the first ending in relegation.
 He subsequently featured rarely for CE Sabadell FC in the second division, before representing Tercera División sides Real Jaén and Xerez CD and retiring with the latter in 1978, aged 31.